 This is a sobering article for those who unfortunately suffered a “game-ending” knee injury either to the meniscus or cruciate ligaments, which is a rather common occurrence amongst the young.
-Fortunately surgical reconstruction is often successful in restoring the knee to its normal function, but at a price.
+Fortunately, surgical reconstruction is often successful in restoring the knee to its normal function, but at a price.
 In almost all cases of first-time injuries to the anterior cruciate ligament, a substitute ligament is taken from the same knee, either a patellar ligament or a hamstring tendon.
 It is like “borrowing from Peter to pay Paul”.
 Hence the injured knee is never the same as before.
 It goes without saying that intensive rehabilitation is the key to restoring as much function as can be obtained from a doubly–damaged knee.
-In the young, there is undoubtedly a lot of reserve and good potential for recovery.
+In the young, there is undoubtedly a lot of reserves and good potential for recovery.

 So what are the issues to understand for those who have sustained such injuries?

 Firstly, a torn meniscus which is repairable should be repaired, but there is a 20-30% chance of reinjury increasing to 50-70% if associated with an unstable ligament injury.
 An irrepairable torn meniscus will leave the knee compartment with a lack of cushioning that is almost impossible to restore, thus starting the downhill slide to post-traumatic arthritis.
 Such people should refrain from high-impact and twisting or pivoting sports if they want to preserve their knee-life.
 Swimming and cycling are appropriate sports to engage in.